uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 ## Build and Test the Scene

-We can now build and test the scene on our device.
+We can now build and test the scene on our device just like we did last week.

-- First, on your Android device delete the previous build buy holding down on it and dragging it to delete.
 - Go to **File > Build Settings** and add the current scene, untick any other scenes.
 - Plug your tablet in and approve the connection.
 - Check **run device** is displays your device
 - Press **build and run**

 - Create a folder called "Build" and save your build into it.

 If you point your camera at your image the model should appear.